 If the pharmacy you have been using leaves the plan's network, you will have to find a new pharmacy that is in the network.
-To find another network pharmacy in your area, you can get help from Customer Service (phone numbers are printed on the back cover of this booklet) or use the Pharmacy Directory.
+To find another pharmacy in your area, you can get help from Customer Service or use the Pharmacy Directory.
 You can also find information on our website at www.Medicare.PacificSource.com.